Mami Wata

 Depiction of Mami Wata from Nigeria on display at the Museum Five Continents in Münich, Germany.

 Mami Wata (also called Mammy Water and Bantu: Mami Muntu, Mamba Muntu) or similar is a mermaid, water spirit, and/or goddess in the folklore of parts of Western Africa, Central Africa, Eastern Africa, and Southern Africa.
 Historically, scholars trace her origins to early encounters between Europeans and West Africans in the 15th century, where Mami Wata developed from depictions of European mermaids.
 Mami Wata subsequently joined native pantheons of deities and spirits in parts of Africa.

-Historically, Mami Wata is conceived of as an exotic female entity from Europe or elsewhere, often a white woman with a particular interest in objects foreign to West Africans that her adherents place at her shrines.
+Historically, Mami Wata is conceived of as an exotic female entity from Europe or elsewhere, often depicted as a fair-skinned woman with long, flowing hair and a particular interest in objects foreign to West Africans that her adherents place at her shrines.
 In the mid-19th century, Mami Wata's iconography became particularly influenced by an image of snake charmer Nala Damajanti spreading from Europe.
 This snake charmer print soon overtook Mami Wata's earlier mermaid iconography in popularity in some parts of Africa.

+Mami is a goddess of wealth, fertility, healing, wisdom, and profound beauty.
+She holds the power to manipulate the oceans and rivers, and possesses the ability to transform in order to seduce and mesmerize humans with her alluring beauty.

 Additionally, Hindu imagery from Indian merchants has influenced depictions of Mami Wata in some areas.
 Papi Wata, a male consort or reflection of Mami Wata sometimes depicted as modeled from the Hindu deity Hanuman, can be found in some Mami Wata traditions, sometimes under the influence of Hindu imagery.

 Mami Wata is especially venerated in parts of Africa and in the Atlantic diaspora and has also been demonized in some African Christian and Islamic communities in the region.
 Mami Wata has appeared in a variety of media depictions and in literary works.

 Etymology

-The names Mami Wata, Mami Wota, or Mammy Wata derive from the English language nouns mother and water in multiple English-based creole languages in Africa, include Krio.
-The Mami element derives from English mother.
-However, Mami Wata has no children nor family of any kind.
-She is typically represented as free of any kind of social bonds and as a foreign entity, and "broadly identified with Europeans rather than any African ethnic group or ancestors".
+The names Mami Wata, Mami Wota, or Mammy Wata derive from the English language nouns mother and water in multiple English-based creole languages in Africa, including Krio and Naijá.

-Mamba Muntu is the Central African variant of the water spirit that exists in the Democratic Republic of the Congo and the Republic of the Congo.
+Mamba Muntu, Mami Muntu, or Dona Fish is the Central African variant of the water spirit that exists in Angola, the Democratic Republic of the Congo and the Republic of the Congo.
+Having fused with Portuguese folklore, her depictions were partially inspired by the sereia.
 She has been identified as a mermaid, a crocodile, and a snake.

 Associated spirits in the diaspora

 Some scholars have posited that Mami Wata is related to similar water spirits found in the Caribbean and South America, including Lasirèn, Mae d’Agua, Maman de l’Eau, saint Marta la Dominadora, and Watra-mama (Guyana and Suriname).
 It is thought that these related spirits developed from beliefs in Mami Wata held by Africans who were enslaved and forcibly brought to these regions.
+In the southern United States, Mamba Muntu or Mami Wata manifested in the form of simbi and kianda water spirits with origins in Angola and the Congo region.